prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 ### Set Adapter Defaults

-Lastly, you need to provide default settings for your bid adapter.
-You can decide if you'd like your bid adapter to be enabled out of the box, and if so, you'll need to provide a default endpoint and default extra adapter info if applicable.
+You need to provide default settings for your bid adapter.
+You can decide if you'd like your bid adapter to be enabled out of the box, and if so, you'll need to provide a default endpoint and default extra adapter info (if applicable).
 If your bid adapter requires host specific information to function properly, such as a security token or host account, then it's best to leave the adapter disabled.

 {: .alert.alert-warning :}
 **HOST SPECIFIC INFO:** The default endpoint must not be specific to any particular host, such as Xandr/AppNexus.
 We may ask you about suspicious looking ids during the review process.
 Please reach out to individual hosts if you need to set specialized configuration.